crweiner/hacktoberfest-swag-list/docs/contributing.md

 # Contributing

-We'd love it if you could help make the Hacktoberfest Swag List even better.
-That's the spirit of open source after all!

-Check [Issues](https://github.com/crweiner/hacktoberfest-swag-list/issues) and current [Pull Requests](https://github.com/crweiner/hacktoberfest-swag-list/pulls) before contributing to avoid adding duplicates.
+We'd love it if you could help make the Hacktoberfest Swag List even better. 🌟 That's the spirit of open source after all! 🚀 Check [Issues](https://github.com/crweiner/hacktoberfest-swag-list/issues) and current [Pull Requests](https://github.com/crweiner/hacktoberfest-swag-list/pulls) before contributing to avoid adding duplicates. 🧐

-## Adding a new company to the list
+## Adding a new company to the list 🚀

 Please follow these rules regarding how to add a new company to the List:

-### Rules of Contributing
+### Rules of Contributing 📜

-If you wish to add something to the Hacktoberfest Swag List, that's great and we'd love to have you!
+f you wish to add something to the Hacktoberfest Swag List, that's great and we'd love to have you! 🙌

 Please be sure to follow the simple rules:

 1. Be sure you are looking to add something of substance to this project, not just spam PRs.
-PRs must meet the [Hacktoberfest Quality Standards](https://hacktoberfest.com/participation/).
+PRs must meet the [Hacktoberfest Quality Standards](https://hacktoberfest.com/participation/).🧐
 2. Verify that you have read the [home page](index.md), and [Readme.md on GitHub](https://github.com/crweiner/hacktoberfest-swag-list/blob/master/README.md).
-You understand that this project is to connect maintainers with developers, not a way to get all the swag you can.
+You understand that this project is to connect maintainers with developers, not a way to get all the swag you can.📖
 3. Please be available to make changes within 48 hours when requested to do so.
-If you don't, then your PR may be closed.
+If you don't, then your PR may be closed.⏰
-4. Please fix all issues flagged by the bots, including CodeClimate, GH Actions, Netlify, CircleCI or any others as soon as possible, ideally right away.
+4. Please fix all issues flagged by the bots, including CodeClimate, GH Actions, Netlify, CircleCI or any others as soon as possible, ideally right away.🛠️
 5. A company must have publicly posted about their swag.
-You should include a link back to the original blog post, tweet, GitHub issue, etc. where the swag can be verified.
+You should include a link back to the original blog post, tweet, GitHub issue, etc. where the swag can be verified.🔍
-6. If adding a new company to the swag list, follow the formatting below:
+6. If adding a new company to the swag list, follow the formatting below :📋

 ## How to format your contribution

-Make a [fork of this repo](https://github.com/crweiner/hacktoberfest-swag-list/fork) and add the details for what company and swag you find in the [list.md](/docs/list.md) file located at /docs/list.md.
+Make a [fork of this repo](https://github.com/crweiner/hacktoberfest-swag-list/fork) and add the details for what company and swag you find in the [list.md](/docs/list.md) file located at /docs/list.md. 🚧

 We are using a very simple language called Markdown to format this list.
 It's basically a way to make things look pretty without having to use a rich text editor.
-Please familiarize yourself with Markdown [using this handy cheat sheet provided by GitHub (PDF)](https://enterprise.github.com/downloads/en/markdown-cheatsheet.pdf).
+Please familiarize yourself with Markdown [using this handy cheat sheet provided by GitHub (PDF)](https://enterprise.github.com/downloads/en/markdown-cheatsheet.pdf). 📄

 New for 2022, we are only adding companies in an A->Z list and do not have a "Least Involvement to Most Involvement" section anymore.
 Why?
 Because this repo isn't about doing the least amount of effort to get a sticker or socks, it's about connecting you to companies who go above and beyond for Hacktoberfest.
-Thus, only an alphabetical list will be maintained this year.
+Thus, only an alphabetical list will be maintained this year. 🆕

-### A to Z Order of Companies
+### A to Z Order of Companies 📑

 Find the first letter of your company within the list, then add your information in the correct alphabetical order by using the following Markdown formatting: